 Transponder is an electronic device that is installed in rolling stock and can be assigned a unique address.
 Transponders provide information to transponder detectors installed on the layout.
 This lets the system determine in which detection section the transponder is currently located.
-Transponders are included in all current production Digitrax decoders and many older models as well.
-TL1 & TF4 function only decoders with transponding are available as separate units that can be added to locos with existing decoders or to other rolling stock without decoders if you want to use them for transponding only and don't need motor control.
+Transponders are included in many Digitrax premium decoders.
+TD1 (transponder) & TL1 (transponder with light output) are available as separate units that can be added to locos with existing decoders or to other rolling stock without decoders if you want to use them for transponding only and don't need motor control.

 Transponder detector is an electronic device installed in a detection section on the layout that receives the information broadcast from a transponder.
 The transponder detector sends feedback to the system to let it determine the detection section location of any given transponder at any time.
-Your BDL168 can hose one or two RX4s.
-One RX4 transponder detector can be hosted by a BDL168; this enables 4 transponder zones on the BDL168.
-In this case, each transponding zone may encompass one to four detection sections.
-Each BDL168 can host an additional RX4 giving you a total of 8 transponder zones that can be shared across the available 16 detection sections of the BDL168.
-Note When automatic reversing is used there are special considerations in grouping detection sections and transponder zones within your BDL168.
+RX4 Transponder detectors are hosted by the BDL162 and upgrade 4 detection zones of the BDL162 to be transponder detection zones.
+In this case, each transponding zone encompasses 4 detection zones.